psaltisa/psaltisa.github.io/_pages/projects.md

     </div>
     <div id="collapseSeven" class="collapse" aria-labelledby="headingSeven" data-parent="#accordionExample">
       <div class="card-body">
-        I am currently not hiring postdocs, but if you are interested in any of the Fellowships below, I would be happy to support you and your proposed project!
+        We are currently not hiring postdocs, but if you are interested in any of the Fellowships below, we would be happy to support you and your proposed project!
       </div>
     </div>
   </div>